ACUERDO DE PROCESAMIENTO DE DATOS

 3. Details of the Transfer

-3.1 Insofar as the Data Processor will be processing Personal Data subject to EU Data Protection Law on behalf of the Data Controller in the course of the performance of the Service Agreement with the Data Controller the terms of this Addendum shall apply.
-The Data Controller will transfer Personal Data to be processed by the Data Processor on computer servers located in the European Union.
-The categories of Personal Data to be processed includes: first name; last name; gender; city; state; country; Internet Protocol (IP) Address information; and email addresses.
-The types of data subjects whose information will be processed are individuals.
-The purposes for which the personal data will be processed include: validation of email lists for deliverability; and removal of known email complainers, abusers and spam traps from email address lists.
+3.1 Insofar as the Data Processor will be processing Personal Data subject to EU Data Protection Law on behalf of the Data Controller in the course of the performance of the Service Agreement with the Data Controller, the terms of this Addendum shall apply.
+Unless Data Controller instructs otherwise, the Data Controller will transfer Personal Data, namely, Customer Validation Data, to the Data Processor for processing on computer servers located in the European Union.
+The categories of Personal Data to be processed are online identifiers and may include the following: first name; last name; gender; city; state; country; Internet Protocol (IP) Address information; and email addresses.
+The types of data subjects whose information will be processed are individuals, namely the Data Controller’s customers who have consented to the processing of their personal data.
+The purposes for which the personal data will be processed include: validation of email lists for deliverability; removal of known email complainers, abusers and spam traps from email address lists; deliverability toolkit services; and to perform any additional services requested by Data Controller.
+Notwithstanding the foregoing, the Data Controller understands and agrees that Data Processor has personnel located in the United States that have the ability to access its Customer Registration Data.

 4. The Data Controller and the Data Processor